 In this work, a pilot coordination strategy is presented, that carefully selects groups of interfering users to further enhance the results obtained by CDI precoding.
 This enhancement is possible with the formulation of a combinatorial network utility maximization problem (NUM).
-This method is similar to the greedy algorithm for pilot assignment from [8] and it is able to considerably improve spectral efficiency with respect to the average case.
+This method is similar to the greedy algorithm for pilot assignment from [8], but instead of considering the channel estimate only, the entire CDI precoding chain is optimized, obtaining tailored performances results for every CDI precoder.
+We will show that, CDI oriented pilot coordination not only improves the spectral efficiency with respect to the average case, but also avoids rate degradation of worst-case scenarios.